sirkon/gogh/README.md

 # gogh

-Go source code rendering library.
+Go code generation library.
 The name `gogh` comes from both `GO Generator` and from the fact I adore Van Gogh writings.

 # Installation